Modern Slavery Statement

 Assessment of Risk

-HUW has assessed the relationships that it has with investors based predominately within the UK, together with the highly regulated underwriting sector within which it operates, and concluded that its business and supply chain present minimal opportunity and a very low risk in terms of modern slavery, human rights violations and trafficking.
+HUW has assessed the relationships that it has with suppliers based predominately within the UK, together with the highly regulated underwriting sector within which it operates, and concluded that its business and supply chain present minimal opportunity and a very low risk in terms of modern slavery, human rights violations and trafficking.
 Nevertheless, we will implement remedial measures should any concern be identified.

 Due Diligence

 HUW does not support or deal with any businesses believed to be involved in or linked to modern slavery, human rights violations or trafficking and we will implement remedial measures should any concern about a particular investor or business contact be identified.
+We have identified our highest risk as the supply of cleaning staff in our offices and have thoroughly diligence the supplier by reviewing their policies and responses to our due diligence questionnaire.

-This statement was approved by the Company’s Board of Directors on 29 May 2024.
+This statement was approved by the Company’s Board of Directors on 30 June 2025.